 - FPGAs, on the other hand, offered the performance and efficiency of customized hardware while enabling the programmability to adapt to new features, the ideal balance for optimizing their cloud.

-Next, the paper addressed many of the market’s typical concerns about FPGAs, explaining that in all cases, the benefit outweighed the (incorrect) negative perception.
+Next, the Azure Accelerated Networking paper addressed many of the market’s typical concerns about FPGAs, explaining that in all cases, the benefit outweighed the (incorrect) negative perception.
 Perhaps the most important takeaway is that the perception that code is locked into a single FPGA vendor is debunked.
 Azure showed that it had very easily ported its code from Xilinx FPGAs in its initial foray into FPGAs in Project Catapult to Altera FPGAs in later development.
 This is critical, as multicore SmartNICs do not offer an easy means of avoiding vendor lock-in.

 There was one area in which Azure suggested extreme caution when it comes to FPGAs.
 They urged that unless you are developing at a large enough scale (such as that of Azure) to justify the required investment in programming FPGAs, companies that seek to design their own FPGAs will find the task “daunting”.
 Rather, we think that it makes sense to partner with a company that has significant expertise in programming FPGAs, at least in the initial stages, until the right infrastructure, simulation capabilities, and programming tools have been established for further development.

 This is where Ethernity Networks shines.
 We have 15 years of experience in developing FPGA-based networking solutions, offering hardware programmability at the pace of software development.
 Our patented ENET Flow Processor technology is uniquely designed to reduce die-size by up to 80%, enabling a rich networking feature set that provides the utmost performance at a reasonable cost.
-Most of all, Ethernity provides truly programmable networks that are both scalable and futureproof.
+Most of all, Ethernity provides truly programmable network appliances that are both scalable and futureproof.

 Take a valuable lesson from the industry experts: why take the chance by investing your valuable resources into developing your own FPGA SmartNICs, when Ethernity has a complete FPGA-based networking solution for you at a reasonable price today?